Notes on Blindness

 Scroll down to read about the ambitious social impact campaign that accompanied the film.

-Alongside producing the theatrical release, Jo Jo Ellison produced film an ambitious social impact campaign, designed to inform and influence the debate around accessibility within cinema.
+Alongside producing the theatrical release, Jo-Jo Ellison produced an ambitious social impact campaign, designed to inform and influence the debate around cinema and accessibility issues.
 In an attempt to make Notes on Blindness the most accessible film released to date, we teamed up with experts in the field and delivered an unparalleled amount of accessible materials – including multiple soundtracks, creatively integrated subtitles, and even a specially created app that delivers subtitles and audio tracks directly to the user’s smartphone.
-Further to this, the filmmakers spearheaded a series of charity screenings, events, and Q&As designed to raise awareness around the topic, and together with the BFI will launch The Future Filmmaker’s Guide, an instruction on how to approach accessibility, at the end of 2017.
+Further to this, the filmmakers spearheaded a series of charity screenings, events, and Q&As designed to raise awareness around the topic, and together with Dr. Pablo Romero-Fresco, an expert in the field, launched The Accessible Filmmaking Guide, an instruction on how to approach accessibility in cinema.